DDDOH/LLM_News/README.md

 # Reproducing the Results
 We save some intermediate result to reproduce the results in the paper.
-Use these intermediate results can save time for OpenAI API calls, finetuning the model.
+Use these intermediate results can save time by skipping OpenAI API calls and finetuning the model.

 ## For Prompt Engineering Method
 run `Pure LLM - Prompt/visualize_result.py`, this will generate mean_differences_heatmap_multiple.pdf and p_values_heatmap_multiple.pdf.